Legacy Modernization Fails When It Is Treated as a Rewrite Project

 Breaking modernization into domains such as data, integration, workflow, UI, and reporting creates a more manageable path than forcing full replacement all at once.

 This lets companies modernize what creates the most value first while reducing the cutover risk tied to business-critical systems.
+The edge can change before the core does.

 • Separate customer-facing experience from core-system replacement where possible.